Is McCoy Roofing, Siding & Contracting truly a local, Omaha-based company?

 Will McCoy Roofing, Siding & Contracting be able to help me with my insurance claim?Will McCoy Roofing, Siding & Contracting be able to help me with my insurance claim?

 We specialize in insurance claims.
-We pride ourselves on being very knowledgeable about the storm damage side of the insurance industry, so we’d be happy to walk you through the entire process: Determining whether or not you have a claim, actually making the claim, meeting your insurance adjuster, receiving a settlement, and starting the construction process
+We pride ourselves on being very knowledgeable about the storm damage side of the insurance industry, so we’d be happy to walk you through our entire 8-step Insurance process: Determining whether or not you have a claim, actually making the claim, meeting your insurance adjuster, receiving a settlement, and starting the construction process

 My insurance company told me I don't need a new roof, but everyone in my neighborhood seems to be getting one.
 Can McCoy Roofing, Siding & Contracting offer a second opinion?